 Bees use an internal sky compass, which allows them to orient themselves with respect to the position of the sun.
 Both the direct sunlight as well as the polarization pattern of the sky and its spectral gradient can be used as reference cues for orientation.
 Beyond the sky compass, landmarks and the visual panorama play an important role in the orientation of bees.

 Our group studies how information from these different reference systems is being used, how they are interconnected and how the different sources of information information are integrated and processed in the brain.
 Our studies are carried out on honeybees and bumblebees using anatomical, physiological and ethological methods.
 This includes dye injection into neurons, immunocytochemistry, electrophysiology, and behavioral experiments, particularly regarding the waggle dance.

-- Processing of polarized and unpolarized light stimuli in the brain of bumblebees
+- Electrophysiological studies of the dynamic properties of compass-neurons in the brain of bumblebees

 - Behavioral studies of the bumblebee visual system